thiagonache/terraformtest/README.md

         wantResource       terraformtest.Resource
     }{
         {
+            // Test description
             desc:         "Test EIP",
+            // Path for Terraform plan with resources to be tested in JSON format.
             planJSONPath: "testdata/terraform-aws-101.plan.json",
             wantResource: terraformtest.Resource{
+                // Resource address as show in the output of terraform plan command.
                 Address: "module.vpc.aws_eip.nat[0]",
+                // Metadata represents the resource type and the resource name in the resource declaration.
+                // Eg.: resource "aws_eip" "nat" {
                 Metadata: map[string]string{
                     "type": "aws_eip",
                     "name": "nat",
                 },
+                // Values are the resources key => value.
+Anything inside of the planned_values in the JSON file.
                 Values: map[string]string{
                     "vpc":      "true",
                     "timeouts": "",